HK's China policies spur clash with mainland cousins

 "It's all an outcome of a set of inclinations toward China policies laid down by the government 15 years ago," said Chip Tsao, a well-known columnist and writer in Hong Kong, referring to the first post-handover administration of the unpopular, Beijing-backed leader, Tung Chee-hwa, whose policies sparked a mass, half-million strong anti-government demonstration in 2003.

 "More Hong Kong Chinese see this in light of a bit of a conspiracy theory.
-They see it as a kind of colonization of Hong Kong, or re-colonialization of Hong Kong, of which the Donald Tsang government is definitely a collaborator."
+They see it as a kind of colonisation of Hong Kong, or re-colonialisation of Hong Kong, of which the Donald Tsang government is definitely a collaborator."

 FLOOD OF CHINA BABIES